✅ Key Takeaways

 ⚠️ Inject the BAC water SLOWLY down the inside wall of the peptide vial.

 This is the most critical step.
 Point the needle at a slight angle so the stream of water runs down the glass wall — not directly onto the peptide powder.
 Depress the plunger very slowly over 10–20 seconds.
-Forcing a jet of water directly onto lyophilized peptide can break the molecular structure, permanently reducing potency.
-If the powder is hard to reach, rotate the vial slightly as you inject. -
+Forcing a jet of water directly onto lyophilized peptide can break the molecular structure, permanently reducing potency. -

 Gently swirl — do not shake.

 Once the water is in, remove the needle and gently roll the vial between your palms or swirl it in slow circles.
 The powder should dissolve within 1–3 minutes.
-If some powder clings to the sides or bottom, continue swirling patiently.
 A fully dissolved solution will be clear (or very slightly off-white) and free of visible particles.
-If cloudiness persists after 10 minutes, or if you see large clumps that won't dissolve, do not use the solution. -
+If cloudiness persists after 10 minutes, do not use the solution. -

 Inspect the final solution.

 Hold the vial up to a light source.
 Look for undissolved particles, cloudiness, or discoloration.
-A small amount of natural yellow tint is normal for some retatrutide formulations.
+A small amount of natural yellow tint is normal.
 Visible particles mean the peptide hasn't fully dissolved — keep swirling.
 Cloudiness that won't clear may indicate degradation or contamination. -

 Label and refrigerate immediately.